brightsole/bg-sushi-go/README.md

 <br />

   #### MUST HAVE:
-  1. Scoring algorithm is **fully random.** not ideal
-  2. Players unable to activate specials that have been previously played
+  1. Players unable to activate specials that have been previously played
-  3. players with different AI unable to be passed in to the `setup` function
-  4. Evaluating `play`
+  1. Evaluating `play`
       1. specials

   ### TESTS TO DO: